NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

 <br/>

-An instance declared using [constructor 1](../Design/Buffer%20Layer.md#blockbuffer--blockbuffer-constructor1) will call the `BlockBuffer::getFreeBlock()` method to get a free block.
+An instance declared using [constructor 1](../Design/Buffer%20Layer/BlockBuffer.md#blockbuffer--blockbuffer-constructor1) will call the `BlockBuffer::getFreeBlock()` method to get a free block.
 This method makes use of the `setHeader()` method to set up the header in the newly acquired disk block and the `setBlockType()` method to update the type of the block in the block allocation map.

+Similar to other disk data structures, the block allocation map too is loaded into memory during the runtime of the database.
 In the `StaticBuffer` file, we declare the `blockAllocMap` member field and update our constructor and destructor to initialise and write-back the block alloc map between the disk and memory.

 <details>
 <summary>Buffer/StaticBuffer.cpp</summary>